 All threads had exclusive access to the processors during the execution of the experiments, and we used wall-clock times in our measurements without taking into account times spent in data transfer.
-We have used icc (ICC) 15.0.2 for all applications in both platforms (Xeon Phi offloaded codes can only be compiled with ICC).
+We have used icc (ICC) 15.0.2 for all applications in both platforms.
+Although we know that ICC may be not the most appropriate compiler for an AMD platform, Xeon Phi offloaded codes can only be compiled with ICC, and we preferred to use the same compiler in all the experiments.
 Times shown in the following sections represent the time spent in the execution of the parallelized loop for each application.
 To better assess the scalability offered by the Xeon Phi, the time required for data offloading has not been taken into account in the measurements.